dmd-program/dmd-100/topics/interaction_design.md

 ### Perceivable

 Being perceivable means that a person, who has no prior knowledge must be able to sense and understand an object or interface in some way.
+Often this means making the interaction possibilities visible in some way.

 ### Predictable

 Human's rely on predictions to navigate the world.
 An unpredictable environment can be frustrating, scary, and in some cases dangerous.

 ### Learnable

+Design language can be used to give users cues and resources for learning.

 ### Consistent